alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 They range from [planting bamboo](https://drawdown.org/solutions/bamboo-production) to [stop cooking with carbon](https://drawdown.org/solutions/clean-cooking), with many other ideas,

 Most of the projects are a bit too pedestrian to have fun thinking about them, though.
+But they still are necessary:
+both pedestrian and outlandish projects have a role to play.

-In my opinion we will get all the help we can get.
+In my opinion we will need all the help we can get.

 # Taking Action